Harnessing the Barnett Shale Potential in Ector County, Texas

 The Abby Unit was the third well, which began producing in August of 2023.
 Then in the northern portion of the study area, the fourth and fifth wells, the Becky and Terry were drilled, each from the same pad, spaced approximately half of a mile from each other and were simultaneously fracked.
 Both wells began flowing back in October of 2023.
 While the lateral lengths of each wellbore vary slightly from well to well, they are all essentially 2-mile laterals.

-From its infancy, this well drilling program has benefited from the use of HTD 3D seismic data collected in 2019.
+From its infancy, this Barnet shale oil and gas well drilling program has benefited from the use of HTD 3D seismic data collected in 2019.
 In new plays like the Barnett, high-quality seismic data is critical in the planning for proper well positioning in the target interval especially when there are not many corollary wells in proximity.
 Furthermore, 3D seismic is beneficial for overall project planning to optimize risk reduction as well as the placement and spacing of wells within a given acreage position.

 Figure 1. (a.)
 The study area in Ector County, TX is identified with a gold star overlaid on a paleographic representation of the middle Mississippian where (b.) five lateral wells were drilled targeting the B2 bench of the Lower Barnett Shale.